AresValley/Artemis-DB/static/32/description.md

-AUTOSPEC is a synchronous FEC teletype system used by British coastal stations to communicate with North Sea oil rigs.
+AUTOSPEC was a synchronous FEC teletype system used by British coastal stations to communicate with North Sea oil rigs.
 Also known as Autospec-bauer, Bauer, and Autospec Mk1.
 This signal is most likely phased out.
+This signal typically used 62.3, 68.5, or 102.7 Bd, along with 137 Bd.
+It uses the ITA-2 alphabet encoding with Bauer Forward Error Correction (FEC).
+Uses a 270 Hz FSK shift.

+AUTOSPEC may also have been used by the South African Navy, Brazilian Navy, and Romania's Diplomatic Stations.